Trivial source characters in blocks of domestic representation type: Preliminaries

 Throughout this subsection, we denote by $k$ an algebraically closed field of characteristic $p>0$ for a (not necessarily even) prime number $p$.
 Recall that every finite dimensional $k$-algebra is of finite, tame or wild representation type, and these types are mutually exclusive (see, e.g., {\cite[Theorem 4.4.2]{Benson1}}).
 A subclass of all tame algebras is given by the class of all domestic algebras defined as follows.

 \begin{defn} A $k$-algebra $A$ is called \textbf{domestic} if it is of finite growth. \end{defn} We refer the reader to \cite[Chapter XIX]{SimsonSkowronskiVol3} for more information on the notion of growth of an algebra, for equivalent definitions of a domestic $k$-algebra, and for some relations between algebras of tame representation type and algebras of domestic representation type.
+We use the term \emph{domestic} exclusively for representation-infinite domestic algebras.
+It follows from {\cite[The second Corollary]{KrauseStableEquivOfMoritaPresRepType}} that domestic representation type is preserved by Morita equivalences.
+If the algebra under consideration is a representation-infinite block $B$ of a group algebra, we can say even more (see, e.g., {\cite[Theorem 4.5]{FarnsteinerDomestic}}): a defect group of $B$ is isomorphic to $V_4$ if and only if $B$ has domestic representation type if and only if $B$ is Morita equivalent to~$kV_4$ or to $k\AlternatingGroup_4$ or to the principal block of $k\AlternatingGroup_5$.